-Last year, the hamster I had adopted from a local Maryland rescue organization suddenly got sick.
-He developed a large lump on his leg, and while he didn't seem to be in any pain and wasn't having any problems moving around, we grew concerned as the lump grew bigger.
-After about a week and a half, the lump had grown so large that we decided to take our hamster Peter in for a visit with a veterinarian who had experience with exotic, small animals.
-It didn't take the vet long to look at Peter and tell us the bad news: the lump was actually a cancerous tumor.
+After about a week and a half, the lump had grown so large that I decided to take my pet hamster Peter in for a visit with a veterinarian who had experience with treating exotic, small animals.
+It didn't take the vet very long to give Peter a quick examination and tell me the bad news: the lump was actually a cancerous tumor.
 I was so sad...Peter had lived with us for 2 years and had been perfectly healthy, and now I learned he was terminally ill.
-We could have opted to have his leg amputated, but unfortunately surgery was not a financial option for me at the time.
-I was also worried about how it would affect his quality of life.
-The vet told us that pain management was the best route, and prescribed us a drug called Metacam that is a pain reliever for hamsters, and is also thought to slow the development of tumors.
+I could have opted to have his leg amputated, but unfortunately the expensive surgery was not a financial option for me at the time.
+I was also worried about how having a limb amputated would affect his quality of life.
+The vet told us that, in lieu of surgery, pain management was the best route, and he prescribed a drug called Metacam that is a pain reliever for hamsters, and is also believed to help slow the development of tumors.

 I Was Puzzled By Metacam Dosing

 The prescribing veterinarian explained that the Metacam had a sweet, honey flavor to it, which my hamster would naturally be drawn to.
 I found that this was true.
-I was able to just hold our hamster Peter in our hands, hold the syringe near his mouth, and squeeze out the small droplet of medicine that he quickly licked up.
+I was able to just hold my hamster gently in my hands, hold the syringe near his mouth, and squeeze out a small droplet of medicine that he would quickly lick up.
 It was almost like it was a treat for him.
 I was grateful he didn’t hate the medicine.
 My veterinarian also told me that I could add the medicine to food if I had a problem giving it to my pet.
-If find your hamster doesn't readily lick up the Metacam, you can also squirt the droplet of liquid medicine on a small crumb of bread or cake that you feed to your hamster.
+If find your hamster doesn't readily lick up the Metacam, you can try squirting the droplet of liquid medicine on a small crumb of bread or cake that you feed to your hamster.
 Food does not affect the absorption of this medicine in your hamster’s system.